Hexalyse/mmc-rs/README.md

     mmc.exe [OPTIONS] -i <VCP_ID> <--get|--set>

 OPTIONS:
-    -b <BACKEND>          Only act on monitors using this backend [possible values: winapi, nvapi, i2c, macos]
+        --add             Add the value to the current value -b <BACKEND>          Only act on monitors using this backend [possible values: winapi, nvapi, i2c, macos]
     -g, --get             Get VCP value
     -h, --help            Print help information
     -i <VCP_ID>           The VCP identifier (eg: 10 for brightness) -s, --set             Set VCP value
-    -u                    Force update the capabilities before reading or writing the VCP value (needed on some screens?)
+        --subtract        Subtract the value from the current value -u                    Force update the capabilities before reading or writing the VCP value (needed on some screens?)
     -v <VCP_VALUE>        The VCP value (only used with '-s/--set')